hypermeerkat/alpha-vantage-api-task/README.md

    npm start
    ```

-4. Note that some the environment configurations will need to be changes when developing locally.
+4. Note that some of the environment configurations will need to be changed when developing locally.
 For example, the `REACT_APP_API_URL` environment variable will need to be set to `http://localhost:5000` when developing locally.
 The preferred method is to use a .env file to store these variables.
 If possible development should be done in a containerised environment and deployed to Azure using the CI/CD pipeline.

 ### Running with Docker Compose